Paradiso trek & summit 2023

 see the real time live course availability

-days and IFMGA Guide for two days, 2) Chamonix course
+Course Inclusions: 1) IFMGA Guide for five days, 2) Chamonix course

-hosts for logistics & briefings, 3) B&B accommodation
+hosts for logistics & briefings, 3) Self-catered accommodation

-in Chamonix (inc. beddings & towels), 4) Up to three
+or hotel in Chamonix (inc. beddings & towels), 4) Up to four

 nights half board in mountain huts (inc. costs for guides),